section-engineering-education/engineering-education/content/articles/how-to-use-go-fiber-and-gorm-frameworks-to-run-a-golang-application/index.md

 ![updated-todo](/engineering-education/how-to-use-go-fiber-and-gorm-frameworks-to-run-a-golang-application/updated-todo.png)

 - Delete a todo
 Let's now perform the last operation by deleting an existing todo.
-Specify the id of todo you want to delete as shown below.
+First, specify the id of todo you want to delete, as shown below.

 ![todo-deleted](/engineering-education/how-to-use-go-fiber-and-gorm-frameworks-to-run-a-golang-application/todo-deleted.png)